 How to Have Difficult Conversations with Friends

-If there’s anyone who knows how to navigate these waters, it’s family therapist Terry Real.
-We asked Real how to handle these moments and conversations—whether you need the tools in real time or to revisit a conversation long since closed.
+If there’s anyone who knows how to navigate these waters, it’s one of our favorite straight-talkers.
+We asked family therapist Terry Real how to handle these moments and conversations—whether you need the tools in real time or to revisit a conversation long since closed.
 And like so much of Real’s advice, this is also solid guidance on how to be emotionally mature.

 A Q&A with Terry Real